 An automated inventory management app can reduce the amount of people you need on-site counting inventory and reduce the amount of inventory your employees must touch.

-Barcodes and QR codes, which usually come right on packaging of products like masks and gloves, can make creating and maintaining an inventory list way less stressful and time consuming.
-Simply use a smartphone (or a compatible Bluetooth scanner) to scan an item then add in any relevant details.
+Barcodes and QR codes, which usually come right on the packaging of products like masks and gloves, can make creating and maintaining an inventory list way less stressful and time consuming.
+Simply use a smartphone or a compatible Bluetooth scanner to scan an item, then add in any relevant details.

 Both governments and corporate compliance committees will require businesses to prove they are properly protecting employees.
 If you use a modern, intuitive inventory management system to manage your inventory, these reports can be customized and generated in seconds.

 You’ll be able to show supervisors, health department officials and stakeholders exactly what you have in stock to keep employees safe at any given time.

 3. Customized Low Stock and Expiring Product Alerts